Skip to main content

 1. Select paddocks using the drop down option

-It is key to note you will only be able to select from a list of paddocks which are currently active on the farm.
+Note you will only be able to select from a list of paddocks which are currently active on the farm.

 Adjusting the View